Short traps on rigged stocks

 -short squeeze in progress with clearout attempt (85% success rate if all variables match)

-Once the asset starts stacking and actually following above variables step by step, then trader can start to expect the EOD (end of the day) short squeeze.
+Once the asset starts stacking and actually following the above variables step by step, then the trader can start to expect the EOD (end of the day) short squeeze.

-Bellow is example of large symmetric short trap.
-This trap is usually laid out over longer period of time, usually 2-4 hours on asset that is trading strong on a day often above 70% gain (for example stock that goes from 2,00 USD to 5,00 USD in one day).
+Below is an example of a such large symmetric short trap, Type 1 play.
+This trap is usually laid out over a longer period of time, usually 2-4 hours on an asset that is trading strong on a day often above 70% gain (for example stock that goes from 2,00 USD to 5,00 USD in one day).

 2.(Type 2) Small asymmetric short trap